-Vic appeared to point and gaze at Will, who was finishing his meal.
-Let's assume, for the sake of argument, that Vic's pointing gesture was an intentional communicative act.
-The detailed sequential development of the exchange is important: first, Vic's raised "pointing" hand appeared (Figure 6 b) only after Will had glanced up to meet Vic's gaze (a) establishing apparent brief eye contact.
-However one understands what Vic might have intended by his pointing gesture (looking at the film afterwards, the family thought that he wanted some of his uncle's soft drink), Jane's reaction clearly intended to control his actions.
-After he repeated the pointing gesture insistently a second time, Jane reached up quite deliberately to pull his hand down (c-e).
-If one interprets his pointing gesture as an utterance, she was "shushing" him.
-The scene suggests, first, that Vic had understood he needed to achieve attention before trying to communicate gesturally, and second, that his mother was already metapragmatically trying to regiment or suppress what could be interpreted as his communicative intentions.
+Whatever one imagines Vic might have intended by his pointing gesture (looking at the film afterwards, the family thought that he wanted some of his uncle's soft drink), Jane's reaction was clearly to try to control his actions.
+If one interprets Vic's pointing gesture as an utterance, she was "shushing" him.
+The scene suggests, first, that Vic had understood that he needed to achieve attention before trying to communicate gesturally and, second, that his mother was already metapragmatically trying to regiment or suppress what could be interpreted as his communicative intentions.
 Vic was at least interpreted, after the fact, to be trying to communicate gesturally, although without formally attempting to achieve the attentional requisites for such communication.